|

 SHIBBOLETH

-An old idea, opinion, or saying that is commonly believed and repeated but that may be seen as old-fashioned or untrue, a platitude.
+An old idea, opinion, or saying that is commonly believed and repeated but that may be seen as

 THE SIMPLEST SEARCH SET BIAS